BrianSong/JayPath/docs/RSD.md

 ## Potential Clients
 > Who are affected by this problem (and would benefit from the proposed solution)?
 I.e. the potential users of the software you are going to build.

-Undergraduate students at Johns Hopkins University who are taking courses and planning to graduate at a desirable time.
+Undergraduate students at Johns Hopkins University who are taking courses and planning to explore various academic interests.

 ## Proposed Solution
 > Write a few sentences that describes how a software solution will solve the problem described above.

 A web-based application will be used to solve this problem.
-Our application takes inputs from users (e.g., major, year of study, courses they have taken, interested areas of focus, expected graduation year) and connects with the university’s degree audit system as well as the course registration system to fetch program requirements and course information, and then it will use our built-in intelligence algorithm to recommend an optimal course schedules for each upcoming semester through a calendar view.
+Our application takes inputs from users (e.g., major, year of study, courses already taken, areas of focus, expected graduation year) and connects with the university’s degree audit system as well as the course registration system to fetch program requirements and course information, and then it will use our built-in intelligence algorithm to find course schedules that fit best to the user's need and display each through a calendar view.

 ## Functional Requirements
 > List the (functional) requirements that software needs to have in order to solve the problem stated above.
 It is useful to write the requirements in form of **User Stories** and group them into those that are essential (must have), and those which are non-essential (but nice to have).